Intermittent fasting has been proven to be one of the most effective ways to lose weight and improve overall health. Find out why!

 If you're interested in trying intermittent fasting, there are several different approaches you can take.

 One of the most popular methods is the 16:8 method.
-That’s when you fast for 16 hours and eat for 8 in a 24 hour period.
-Don’t worry, it’s not as bad as it sounds, the fasting period covers night time, when you will be sleeping.
+That’s when you fast for 16 hours and eat for 8 in 24 hours.
+Don’t worry, it’s not as bad as it sounds, the fasting period covers nighttime, when you will be sleeping.
 You can start gradually by extending your fasting window until you reach the full 16 hours.

 Another option you can also try an alternate-day diet, where you eat normally on Monday and Wednesday, then fast on Tuesday and Thursday.
 This allows you to not have to think about fasting every day.
 Psychologically, you are just fasting one day.
 Alternate day fasting usually involves eating a couple of very small meals on fasting days, rather than not eating at all.